daddel80/Valve-Steam-Auto-Shutdown/README.md

 - .NET Framework installed
 - Steam installed

-## nstallation and Usage
+## Installation and Usage

 1. Download the repository as a ZIP file or clone it using git.
 2. Extract the contents of the ZIP file to a directory on your computer.
-3. Locate the start_SteamAutoShutdown.bat file in the extracted folder.
+3. Locate the `start_SteamAutoShutdown.bat` file in the extracted folder.
-4. Double-click the start_SteamAutoShutdown.bat file to run the PowerShell script.
+4. Double-click the `start_SteamAutoShutdown.bat` file to run the PowerShell script.

-Note: The start_SteamAutoShutdown.bat file will execute the SteamAutoShutdown.ps1 script.
-If you encounter any issues with the script's execution, ensure that your PowerShell execution policy allows running scripts.
+*Reminder: The `start_SteamAutoShutdown.bat` file will execute the `SteamAutoShutdown.ps1` script.
+If you encounter any issues with the script's execution, ensure that your PowerShell execution policy allows running scripts.*

 ## Note